 Splitting the cost is acceptable.

-Yes, tradition the proposer pays for the ring.
+Yes, traditionally the proposer pays for the ring.

 But these days, the bride-to-be can share the responsibility for paying for the ring.